dazega/test-daniel-zermeno/README.md

 sequelize db:migrate
 sequelize db:seed:all
 ```
-**Note:**If you want to execute the commands above you need to install globaly sequelize to do that run the following
+**Note**If you want to execute the commands above you need to install globaly sequelize to do that run the following
 ```bash
 npm i -g sequelize-cli
 ```